cylentro/LaunchBox/frontend/docs/courses/prompting-101/chapter-1_what-is-generative-ai.md

 ogTitle: Chapter 1 - What is Generative AI?
 ogDescription: What is Generative AI?
 Learn the core concepts, explore different types like text and image generation, and create your first AI content with a hands-on lab for beginners.

-prev:
-  text: Prompting 101 - The Playbook for Everyone
-  link: /courses/prompting-101
-next:
-  text: Chapter 2 - The Art of the Conversation - Your First Prompts
-  link: /courses/prompting-101/chapter-2_the-art-of-the-conversation_your-first-prompts
 ---
 # Chapter 1: What is Generative AI?